-For both total and wet deposition samples, the collection procedure is decomposed into three main phases ((1) rinsing with a large volume of water, (2) decantation during more than 6 hours and siphoning of excess water; (3) drying in an oven) .
-The collected dust is finally weighted with a precision balance.
+The collection procedure is decomposed into three main phases: (1) rinsing with a large volume of water, (2) decantation during more than 6 hours and siphoning of excess water; (3) drying in an oven.
+The collected dust is finally weighted with a precision balance (measurement uncertainty = 1 mg).

-INDAAF monitoring rain network follows the GAW WMO recommendations guidelines n°160.
+INDAAF monitoring rain network follows the GAW WMO recommendations guidelines n°160 (WMO, 2004).

 The annual volume weighted mean concentration (VWM) of each ion was calculated using the following relationship:

-where Ci is the ion concentration for each element in µeq.l-1, Pi the precipitation amount for each rainfall event in mm, and N the total number of samples.
-The annual wet deposition (WD) expressed in mmol.m-2.yr-1 is calculated by multiplying the VWM concentrations by the annual average rainfall amount.
+where Ci is the ion concentration for each element in µeq.L-1, Pi the precipitation amount for each rainfall event in mm, and N the total number of samples.
+The annual wet deposition (WD) expressed in mmol.m-2.yr-1 or kg.ha-1.yr-1 is calculated by multiplying the VWM concentrations by the annual mean rainfall amount.

 Akpo, A.B., Galy-Lacaux, C., Laouali, D., Delon, C., Liousse, C., Adon, M., Gardrat, E., Mariscal, A., Darakpa, C., 2015.
 Precipitation chemistry and wet deposition in a remote wet savanna site in West Africa: Djougou (Benin).
 Atmos.
 Environ.
 115, 110–123. http://dx.doi.org/10.1016/j.atmosenv.2015.04.064

 Galy-Lacaux, C., Laouali, D., Descroix, L., Gobron, N., Liousse, C., 2009.
 Long-term precipitation chemistry and wet deposition in a remote dry savanna site in Africa (Niger).
 Atmos.
 Chem.
 Phys.
 9, 1579-1595. https://doi.org/10.5194/acp-9-1579-2009